 Given the competitive nature of college admissions, it is smart to research and apply regular decision to other schools (hopefully you have this list and have been working on these applications all along).
 While a deferral is far from ideal, it can, if properly managed, still lead to admission.

-AdmissionsCheckup.com, a network of former admissions officers, will review your application and give you a fresh perspective on why you were deferred/wait listed.
+By Stephanie Klein Wassink, founder of AdmissionsCheckup.com, a network of former admissions officers, who can review your application and give you a fresh perspective on why you were deferred/wait listed.
 Stephanie Klein Wassink, a long-time college consultant and former admissions officer, is founder of Winning Applications and AdmissionsCheckup.com.
-For more information, visit http://www.winningapplications.com and http://www.admissionscheckup.com.